jason-kerney/maybe/docs/readme/base-types-api.md

 <!-- (dl (# Overview)) -->

 This document describes the base types and helpers for the `maybe` library, as defined in `BaseTypes.fs`.
+The `maybe` type is an alias for `Result<'Value, ProcessFailure>`, providing a foundation for error-aware workflows and rich error information.

 <!-- (dl (# Types)) -->